 - Average request time.

-- Number of hosts.
-On hover shows breakdown of hosts.
+- Number of domains.
+On hover shows request breakdown by domain.

 What is detected with HTTP Requests Manager?